cocokaleel/bdw-shift-widget/README.md

 # bdw-shift-widget
-A repository for Coco to test the BDW shift widget
+A repository for Coco to work on the BDW shift widget